 PhD in Philosophy

 The graduate program has been innovative since its beginning.
 We have always placed an emphasis on interdisciplinary research and the acquisition of skills needed to work with texts in foreign languages, and students are required to develop a broad knowledge of the history of philosophy.
 There is also an important teaching skills component.
 Other new directions in the study of philosophy initiated by the department include the availability of Graduate Certificates attesting to a student's intensive course work and qualifying the student to teach at the interface of a related discipline.
-Currently, the department participates in the Advanced Graduate Certificate in Art and Philosophy, and is affiliated with Graduate Certificate Programs in Cultural Studies, and Women's and Gender Studies.
+Currently, the department is affiliated with Graduate Certificate Programs in Cultural Studies, and Women's and Gender Studies.

 The purpose of the Doctoral Program is to prepare students for independent research and scholarship in the field, and to help them develop the necessary intellectual and pedagogical skills for teaching philosophy.
 The requirements and review processes are designed so that all seminar and non-seminar work will be completed by the end of the third year, leaving the fourth year for dissertation research and writing.